-The owner of a landmark, improvement on a landmark site, or improvement in a historic district, may not allow the landmark or improvement to undergo demolition by neglect.

-- (1) Notice of Demolition by Neglect.
-If the Building Inspector or designee believes that a landmark or improvement is undergoing demolition by neglect, the Building Inspector or designee shall give written notice of that belief to the owner of the landmark or improvement.
-The Building Inspector or designee shall give a copy of the notice to the Preservation Planner and the Landmarks Commission. - (2) Public Hearing.
-Upon receiving a notice under Sec.
-41.15(1), the Landmarks Commission shall issue a hearing notice under Sec.
+- 41.15 DEMOLITION BY NEGLECT.
+The owner of a landmark, improvement on a landmark site, or improvement in a historic district, may not allow the landmark or improvement to undergo demolition by neglect. - (1) Notice of demolition by neglect.
+If the Building Inspector believes that a landmark or improvement is undergoing demolition by neglect, the Building Inspector shall give written notice of that belief to the owner of the landmark or improvement.
+The Building Inspector shall give a copy of the notice to the Preservation Planner and the Landmarks Commission. - (2) Public Hearing.
+Upon receiving a notice under sec.
+41.15(1), the Landmarks Commission shall issue a hearing notice under sec.
 41.06 and hold a public hearing to determine whether the landmark or improvement is undergoing demolition by neglect.
-The Commission shall hold the public hearing within ninety (90) days of receiving the notice under Sec.
+The Commission shall hold the public hearing within 90 days of receiving the notice under sec.
 41.15(1). - (3) Landmarks Commission Finding.
 If, after a public hearing, the Landmarks Commission finds that a landmark or improvement is undergoing demolition by neglect, it shall report its finding to the Common Council, the Building Inspector and the Office of the City Attorney.
-A Landmarks Commission finding of demolition by neglect is prima facie evidence of demolition by neglect for purposes of any administrative or civil court action, and also constitutes a determination that a public nuisance exists under Sec.
-27.05(3), MGO. - (4) Appeal of Landmarks Commission Finding. - (a) An appeal from a Landmarks Commission finding under Sec.
-41.15(3) may be taken to the Common Council by the owner of the affected landmark or improvement, the alder of the district in which the subject property is located, or by the owners of twenty percent (20%) of the number of parcels of property within two hundred (200) feet of the subject property, measured according to Sec.
-41.03(5). - (b) An appeal under sub. (a) shall be filed with the City Clerk within ten (10) days after the Landmarks Commission makes its finding.
+A Landmarks Commission finding of demolition by neglect is prima facie evidence of demolition by neglect for purposes of any administrative or civil court action, and also constitutes a determination that a public nuisance exists under sec.
+27.05(3) of the Madison general ordinances. - (4) Appeal of Landmarks Commission finding. - (a) An appeal from a Landmarks Commission finding under sec.
+41.15(3) may be taken to the Common Council by the owner of the affected landmark or improvement, the Alder of the district in which the subject property is located, or by the owners of 20% of the number of parcels of property within 200 feet of the subject property, measured according to sec.
+41.03(5). - (b) An appeal under par. (a) shall be filed with the City Clerk within 10 days after the Landmarks Commission makes its finding.
 The appeal shall include the name and address of each petitioner, and shall specify the grounds for appeal.
-The City Clerk shall forward the petition to the Common Council.

-- (c) The Common Council shall hold a public hearing regarding any appeal it receives under sub. (b). - (d) Following a public hearing, the Common Council may, by favorable vote of two-thirds (3⁄4) of its members, reverse or modify the Landmarks Commission finding, with or without conditions, or may refer the matter back to the Commission with or without instructions, if it finds that the Commission's decision is contrary to applicable standards under this subchapter. - (5) Abatement by the City.
-If the Landmarks Commission finds under Sec.
-41.15(3) that a landmark or improvement is undergoing demolition by neglect, the Building Inspector may proceed under the non-summary abatement procedures set forth in Sec.
-27.05(3)(e), to repair the landmark or improvement to abate the nuisance.
-The cost of the required repairs shall be paid by the property owner, or shall be imposed as a special charge against the property and collected pursuant to the provisions of Sec.
-4.09(13), MGO, and Wis.
+The City Clerk shall forward the petition to the Common Council. - (c) The Common Council shall hold a public hearing regarding any appeal it receives under par. (b). - (d) Following a public hearing, the Common Council may, by favorable vote of two-thirds (2/3) of its members, reverse or modify the Landmarks Commission finding, with or without conditions, or may refer the matter back to the Commission with or without instructions, if it finds that the Commission's decision is contrary to applicable standards under this subchapter. - (5) Abatement by the City.
+If the Landmarks Commission finds under sec.
+41.15(3) that a landmark or improvement is undergoing demolition by neglect, the Building Inspector may proceed under the non-summary abatement procedures set forth in sec.
+27.05(3)(e) of the Madison general ordinances to repair the landmark or improvement to abate the nuisance.
+The cost of the required repairs shall be paid by the property owner, or shall be imposed as a special charge against the property and collected pursuant to the provisions of sec.
+4.09(13) of the Madison general ordinances and Wis.
 Stat. § 66.0627. - (6) Acquisition by City.
-If the Landmarks Commission finds under Sec.
+If the Landmarks Commission finds under sec.
 41.15(3) that a landmark or improvement is undergoing demolition by neglect, the Common Council may authorize the City to acquire the property under Wis.
 Stat. § 66.1111(2), if necessary through the initiation of condemnation proceedings under Wis.
 Stat. § 32.06.